Mind Your Language – Changing the Conversation on Mental Health

 • Is the number for the Samaritans in prominent places, not just on the company intranet?
 It’s 116 123, no area code needed, and is a listening service available 24/7.
 Are services like this, and other agencies that can help, offered at team briefings or 1-1s?

 • Is your occupational health team or HR department treating people like they’re flawed and need “fixing”, or is it creating safe spaces for people to talk, with clear pathways to help, without penalising them?
-For example, if staff are being disciplined for having poor mental health, it’s worth considering a) if workplace practices caused or contributed towards it and b) that mental health is a protected characteristic under the Equality Act that makes room for reasonable adjustments.
+For example, if staff are being disciplined for having poor mental health – e.g. having training or promotions taken away – why?
+Did workplace practices cause or contribute towards poor mental health and have the company made room for reasonable adjustments under the Equality Act?

 • Do managers feel confident having conversations at work with people who are going through a difficult time?
-If not, what training have you offered that aligns with your policy of well-being, and how are front line staff being supported by leaders in the organisation?
+If not, what training have you offered that aligns with your policy of well-being, and how are staff being supported?
 Most importantly, did the senior leadership team go on that training first?
-Too often senior managers think it doesn’t apply to them.
+Too often it seems some senior managers think this doesn’t apply to them.
 It does.

 • If you’re an employee, ask your employer if they have developed a strategy or manifesto, that demonstrates a commitment to placing employee well-being at the top of their list.
 One way to demonstrate this would be a calendar of events in the company calendar, which might include, for example, a free online mindfulness class, or financial or legal advice.
 It could also be offering a series of well-being forums and safe spaces for people to offload.
 (See below).